+How can we finish well in ministry?
 Today, I’m thinking about pastors I knew who finished well—those who faithfully served God all the way to death.
 Here are some of their characteristics that challenge me to live differently today.

 Though they, like all leaders, at times wrestled with a desire to be somebody, they knew from the beginning that the work of the gospel was not about them—it’s about Jesus.